background-shape

 fastdup superpowers.
 Source: fastdup GitHub.

-• Scalable: handles 400M images on a single machine.
+• Scalable: Handles up to 400M images on a single CPU machine.

-• Low Cost: can process 12M images on a $1 cloud machine budget.
+• Cost: Basic functions are free to use.
+Process up to 12M images on a $1 cloud machine budget.

 The best part? fastdup is free.